-Loosely cover the shaped croissants and allow to rest at room temperature (I suggest just keeping them on the counter) for 30 minutes, then place in the refrigerator to rest for 1 hour.
+Loosely cover the shaped croissants and allow to rest at room temperature (I suggest just keeping them on the counter) for 1 hour, then place in the refrigerator to rest for 1 hour.
 Unlike a lot of croissant recipes, I prefer the shaped croissants to be cold going into the oven.
 They won’t spread as much.
-They will rise and proof for the 30 minutes at room temperature and continue to do so in the refrigerator for 1 hour.
+They will rise and proof for the 1 hour at room temperature and continue to do so in the refrigerator for another hour.

 The croissants are ready to bake after that!
 FINALLY.

 Brush them with egg wash (egg + milk).

 Indulge.
 Because after making the dough and rolling it out a million times, you completely deserve to.
 Enjoy them plain or with jam or homemade raspberry sauce.
 Interested in chocolate croissants?
 That recipe is coming later this month. 🙂 (Update: here is my chocolate croissant recipe!)